Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 Resilio Connect is a powerful alternative to Rsync.
 To see for yourself how quickly Resilio syncs files of any size/number across multiple endpoints, schedule a demo.

-Resilio Connect is designed to handle large replication environments and use cases.
+Resilio Platform is designed to handle large replication environments and use cases.
 It uses a P2P (peer-to-peer) replication architecture which lets every device in your replication environment share data with and receive data from other devices in the network.
 This enables blazing-fast replication speeds (we’ve seen 100+ Gbps), syncing in any direction, and organic scalability to sync files of any size and number to any number of endpoints.
 Plus, Resilio’s WAN optimization protocol enables it to quickly and reliably sync files over any network — including high-latency, loss-prone WANs and edge networks.

-In contrast to Rsync, Resilio Connect is:
+In contrast to Rsync, Resilio Platform is:

 1. Reliable — There’s no single point of failure and no data corruption.
 Files always sync reliably and on time.